tsukuba-mas/soba/docs/options.md

 # Accepted Options
 ## Note
 Some options have default values.
-However, **it is strongly recommended to specify all of the parameters via command line and not to use the default values**.
+However, **it is strongly recommended to specify all parameters via command line and not to use the default values**.
 This is useful to understand the conditions of your experiments and reproduce the results.

 ## Preliminaries